 You have the power to replace negative thought with positive affirmations, such as:

-The most effective way to transform your life is to transform your perception of yourself.
-Positive affirmations quiet negative thought patterns and discipline your mind to focus on the unlimited power within you where all things are possible.
+Positive affirmations quiet negative thought patterns and discipline your mind to focus on the unlimited power within you.

 Affirmations reframe your perspective.
-Stress and worry are fueled by our own skewed perception of events.
-It’s easy to blame unrealistic deadlines, unforgiving bosses, and out-of-control traffic for our anger and tension.
+Stress and worry are often fueled by your own skewed perception of events.
+It’s easy to blame unrealistic deadlines, unforgiving bosses, and out-of-control traffic for our actions and reactions.
 You may not be able to control circumstances surrounding you, but you can control how you respond to them.
 Take time to put stressful situations into perspective.
-Remember the only things you can truly control are your words, your actions, your decisions, and your behavior.
+The only things you can truly control are your words, your actions, your decisions, and your behavior.

 Affirmations allow you to breathe.
 The practice of being in the moment with your breathing will train your brain to focus solely on the task at hand and the present moment.
-Breathing invites calm, allows us to be open to new solutions, and provides ways to let go of distracting thoughts.
+Breathing invites calm, allows openness to new solutions, and provides ways to let go of distracting thoughts.

 William James once said, “The greatest weapon against stress is our ability to choose one thought over another.”
 If you believe you live in an abundant universe, you must intentionally, purposely embrace the belief that good things happen and positive outcomes constantly flow into your life.

-And, if you don’t feel particularly positive and stress-free today, invite the positive and stress-free energy of grace to flow into you.
+And, if you don’t feel particularly positive and stress-free today, stop what you’re doing.
 Breathe.

-What do you do to reduce stress in your life?
+How can you reduce stress in your life?

 Create your own positive affirmations with these tips from Put the Positive in Your Affirmation.